G7 powers meet without Russia in summit snub over Ukraine

 After economics, leaders will discuss energy and climate policy, including efforts to diversify supplies - code in Europe for shifting away from dependence on Russian oil and gas - and reduce carbon emissions via greater energy efficiency.

-The summit's last session, over lunch on Thursday, will cover development assistance, including disease control and vaccination programs in Africa and food security.
+The summit's last session, over lunch on Thursday, will cover development assistance, including disease control and vaccination programmes in Africa and food security.

 (Writing by Luke Baker Editing by Jeremy Gaunt)